lovepreetkaur47/LovepreetBookStore/LovepreetBookStore/Readme.txt

 now i am ready to go forward
-5.30 create static class in LovepreetBook.Utility project then modify the properties of sd class to public
+5.30 create static class in LovepreetBook.Utility project then modify the properties of sd class to public then
+5.37 going to add Project references to Main project also add roject references to DataAccess project
+5.52